szabgab/perlmaven.com/sites/en/pages/setup-github-actions.md

 * Make the system check out the source code of your prokeject with the pre-defined [checkout action](https://github.com/actions/checkout).
 * Using cpanm install all the prerequisites and then run the regular steps starting with **perl Makefile.PL**
 * As a separate step, run the same tests, but this time RELEASE_TESTING enabled.
+* You can enable the `schedule` with a standar cron configuration.
+It can help noticing when a new version of one of the dependencies breaks your code.

 {% include file="examples/workflows/makefile_tester.yml" %}

+## Makefile.PL Native (Windows, macOS, Linux)

+* This workflow will run natively on Windows, macOS, Linux.
+On MS Windows it uses `gmake` instead of `make`.

+{% include file="examples/workflows/makefile_native.yml" %}

 ## GitHub Actions for projects using Dist::Zilla